Learning a Single Near-hover Position Controller for Vastly Different Quadcopters: Related Work

 \subsection{Traditional Adaptive Control}

+The design of high-performance adaptive controllers for aerospace systems has been a top priority for researchers and industry for more than 50 years.
 One of the initial contributions in this space is the model reference adaptive controller (MRAC), an extension of the well-known MIT-rule~\cite{MAREELSMit}.
 The empirical success of this method sparked great interest in the aerospace community, which led to the development of both practical tools and theoretical foundations~\cite{aastrom2013adaptive, lavretsky2013robust}.
-From the many methods developed, one of the most popular is $\mathcal{L}1$ adaptive control~\cite{cao2008design,hovakimyan2010l1}.
+From the many methods developed, one of the most popular is $\mathcal{L}_1$ adaptive control~\cite{cao2008design,hovakimyan2010l1}.
 The main reason behind its success is the ability to provide rapid adaptation to model uncertainties and disturbances with theoretical guarantees under (possibly restrictive) assumptions.
 Its high-level working principle consists of estimating the differences between the nominal (as predicted by the reference model) and observed state transitions.
 Such differences are then compensated by allocating a control authority proportional to the disturbance, effectively driving the system to its reference behaviour.
-Applications of $\mathcal{L}1$ adaptive controllers span several types of aerial vehicles, from multi-rotors to fixed wings~\cite{mallikarjunan2012l1, gregory2009l1}.
+Applications of $\mathcal{L}_1$ adaptive controllers for aerial vehicles span from multi-rotors to fixed wings~\cite{mallikarjunan2012l1, gregory2009l1}.